-I wonder about his classmates, if they are also showing any interest in art.
-"There is no one to talk to about art in school, they are just not into it.
+I wonder about his classmates and if they are also showing any interest in art.
+"There is no one to talk about art with in school, they are just not into it.
 I handed out some cards of the exhibition to my classmates, but I don't know if they will turn up", he says.

 "And now, a bit of popcorn", announces Cato, who wanted to have "a bit of everything" in this show.
 Apart from the "colorful stuff", we find other media such as video or a site-specific installation made out of wooden strips before we finally arrive in the playful room, and then I get the popcorn reference when I see "1:43 – 47, Berlin", a piece by Michael Sailstorfer (depicted).
 What is striking about Seb Koberstädt's "brown painting" (actually named "Sex"), is that it is made out of beer and cocoa.
-And also in this room, the artists are currently working in a kid called "Revolution", but no more spoilers now, you have to see this by yourself tonight.
+And also in this room, artists were working on "Revolution", but no more spoilers now, you have to see this by yourself tonight.

-I ask Cato if this is what he wants to do professionally in the future and he firmly answers "no".
+I asked Cato if this is what he wants to do professionally in the future and he firmly answers "no".
 However, he is certain that he would like to do some more exhibitions after this one.
-Where or when? we'll have to wait to see what Cato is coming up with next.
+Where or when?
+We'll have to wait to see what Cato is coming up with next.

 "Daddy, YOU can't make a Cactus... this has been done!" opens tonight at 19.00 in Grimmuseum, Fichtestraße 2, and will be on view through 17.02.